 Whistleblower says Trump officials copied millions of Social Security numbers

-The server appears to have been set up inside the SSA's existing cloud infrastructure, which is run by Amazon Web Services.
-However, according to the complaint, the copied data had far fewer security measures in place to protect it than SSA's standard protocols typically require.
+The server appears to have been set up inside the SSA's existing cloud infrastructure, which operates on Amazon Web Services.
+However, according to the complaint, the copied data had far fewer security measures in place to protect it than the SSA's standard protocols typically require.

-In an email statement to NPR, the Social Security Administration said that its data remained secure.
-"The data referenced in the complaint is stored in a long-standing environment used by SSA and walled off from the internet," the statement read in part.
+In an email statement to NPR, the Social Security Administration said that its data remains secure.
+"The data referenced in the complaint is stored in a long-standing environment used by SSA and walled off from the internet," the statement reads in part.
 "We are not aware of any compromise to this environment and remain dedicated to protecting sensitive personal data."

 Copied data